top of page

 The best test for lung cancer screening is a low-dose CT scan.
 It’s quick, easy, and creates detailed pictures of your lungs.

-While LDCT does involve exposure to radiation, the dose is significantly lower than a standard CT scan.
-LDCT delivers only 1.4 mSv of radiation compared to 7 mSv from a standard CT scan, making it safe for annual screenings.
+The LDCT radiation exposure is 80% lower than a standard CT scan, making it safe for annual screenings.

 Sometimes, screening shows a problem that isn’t cancer, leading to more tests and worry.